-For its part, the parliament’s efficiency could be improved by giving the opposition the right to better monitor government activities.
-With the exception of the vote of confidence (which is inherently a right of the majority), all oversight competencies can and should become minority rights.
+For its part, the parliament’s effectiveness could be improved by giving the opposition greater powers to monitor government activities.
+With the exception of a vote of confidence (which is inherently a right of the majority), all oversight competencies can and should become minority rights.
 The 2014 reform, which made it possible for a minority to establish an investigative committee, was a significant improvement.

 A more coherent migration policy – an increasingly urgent subject given the recent mass immigration into Austria – would allow the government to better manage the challenges and benefits associated with migration, many of which are not fully acknowledged.
 Migration policies that define who to attract and how to facilitate their integration into Austrian society are a must.
-From a democratic perspective, the negative consequences of intra-European economic migration on less-educated populations and more vulnerable sections of the Austrian workforce must be addressed, if those people are not to be left to populist seduction.
+From a democratic perspective, the negative consequences of intra-European economic migration on less educated, less mobile, more vulnerable sections of the Austrian workforce must be addressed, if those people are not to be left to populist seduction.

 Reform needs across education sector

 In terms of education, Austria’s school system could benefit from coherent reform of its two-track system, which determines an individual’s educational and vocational trajectory at an early age.
 Moreover, a new university-system structure is needed to secure adequate funding for universities and students.
 Access to the tertiary sector for students from the middle and lower social strata should be improved, and measures such as admission examinations and student fees evaluated with regard to effects on the social composition of students.